Advanced Studio Practice

 Advanced History: Independent Research (Honors)

-An intensive, inquiry-based course that will require students to pursue an advanced independent course of research on a topic of their choice.
-Students in this small section will be expected to work through a number of multi-step research assignments that will include producing research based papers, research based presentations, and participate in a number of research challenges and research projects.
-This course is designed to hone the research skills of critical thinking, problem-solving, analysis, and dissemination and is designed for the student who is interested in possibly pursuing advanced humanities research in college.
+An intensive, inquiry-based course that will require students to pursue an advanced independent course of research on topics of their choice.
+Students in this class will be expected to work through several multi-step research assignments, including producing research-based papers and presentations and participating in research projects.
+This course is designed to hone the research skills of critical thinking, problem-solving, analysis, and dissemination.
+It is designed for the student who is interested in possibly pursuing advanced humanities research in college.
 Limit per class: 14 students.